Basic West Highland Way – Medium

 Early morning mist rising off Loch Lomond.
 The crunch of gravel under your boots as you leave the woods and walk into the wild emptiness of Rannoch Moor.
 And that first sip of whisky in Fort William when you’ve made it all the way.
 The West Highland Way is a journey through Scotland’s greatest hits, and this version keeps things real and affordable.

 This is our basic package for the classic 9-day trek.
-You walk the full route from Milngavie to Fort William with overnight stays in simple B&Bs and guesthouses.
-No luggage transfer here, you carry your pack and feel the miles.
+You walk the full route from Milngavie to Fort William with overnight stays in simple B&Bs, guesthouses, and hostels.
+Luggage transfer is included, so you can enjoy the walk with just your daypack.
 Accommodation before and after the trek is included, so you’re all set from day one.
 A solid option for trekkers who want the full experience without the frills.

 Itinerary